-1.1) All matches shall start at 12:30 subject to Ground, Weather and Light conditions.

-1.2) There will be two sessions of play expected to be no longer than approximately 3 hours and 10 minutes each, separated by a tea interval of up to 30 minutes.

-1.3) Each Match shall consist of a maximum of 50 overs per innings.
+- 1.1) All matches shall start at 12:30pm subject to Ground, Weather and Light conditions except in weeks 17 and 18 when they will start at 12 noon. - 1.2) There will be two sessions of play expected to be no longer than approximately 3 hours and 10 minutes each, separated by a tea interval of up to 30 minutes. - 1.3) Each Match shall consist of a maximum of 50 overs per innings.
 The Match shall consist of a minimum of 20 overs per innings for there to be a result (unless either or both Teams were dismissed in less than their entitled overs).
-Once a Match has been started, should the loss of time result in less than 20 complete overs being available to either Team, the game shall be declared as Abandoned.

-1.4) No declarations are permitted.

-1.5) Should the Team batting first be dismissed before the overs to which it is entitled have been completed, the Team batting second shall still be entitled to its full 50 overs (or such reduced full allocation of overs to which it may be entitled following adjustment due to interruption).
+Once a Match has been started, should the loss of time result in less than 20 complete overs being available to either Team, the game shall be declared as Abandoned. - 1.4) Declarations are permitted in the first innings.
+If a captain declares the innings closed, the bowling team will be awarded maximum bowling points and for the purposes of Duckworth Lewis, the batting team will be deemed to have batted their full allocation for the score achieved at the point of declaration and all out. - 1.5) Should the Team batting first be dismissed before the overs to which it is entitled have been completed, the Team batting second shall still be entitled to its full 50 overs (or such reduced full allocation of overs to which it may be entitled following adjustment due to interruption).

-Additional Pitch Markings
+ADDITIONAL PITCH MARKINGS